From goals to boardroom: Ronaldo buys 25% stake in Spanish club

 - The 41-year-old has reportedly acquired a minority stake in Spanish side UD Almeria, expanding his growing business portfolio

-- Ronaldo, meanwhile, remains in fine form, scoring in his last three matches as Al-Nassr pursue their first league title since the 2019 season
+- Ronaldo has scored in his last three matches as Al-Nassr pursue their first league title since the 2019 season

 Cristiano Ronaldo has taken a bold step into football ownership after acquiring a 25 per cent stake in UD Almeria.